 I would love to visit Rome in the future as I adore Italian art and architecture.
 And pasta.

 Green!
 I love a rich, dark, olive colour.
-Honourable mentions include burgundy and International Klein Blue.
+Honourable mentions include burgundy and cobalt blue.

 Tell us an interesting fact about yourself!